ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Pre-training representation for clustering

 \begin{remark} \our{} cluster assignments correspond to the membership probabilities in GMMs defined as: $ r_{ik} = \frac{\pi_{k} \mathcal{N}(\z(x_{i})|\cl_{k}, \Sigma_{k})}{\sum_{j = 1}^K \pi_{j} \mathcal{N}(\z(x_{i})|\cl_{j}, \Sigma_{j})}, $ but with fixed diagonal covariance matrices $\Sigma_{k} := I$, effectively forcing the encoder to learn circular clusters rather than elliptical ones. \end{remark}

-\paragraph{Inference.} The structural relations learned during pre-training are leveraged during inference when the representations $\z$ produced by the model $\Model_{\theta^{\ast}}$ are used to create a predictive distribution for new, previously unseen inputs $\xs_\test$ as $\hat \ps_\test := p\bigl(\ys_\test \mid \Model_{\theta^{\ast}}(\xs_\test)\bigr).$ At this point, the labels $\ys_\test$ are unknown and therefore, cannot be used to estimate the centroiods nor the priors.
+\paragraph{Inference.} The structural relations learned during pre-training are leveraged during inference when the representations $\z$ produced by the model $\Model_{\theta^{\ast}}$ are used to create a predictive distribution for new, previously unseen inputs $\xs_\test$ as $\hat \ps_\test := p\bigl(\ys_\test \mid \Model_{\theta^{\ast}}(\xs_\test)\bigr).$ At this point, the labels $\ys_\test$ are unknown and therefore cannot be used to estimate the centroids nor the priors.
 Hence, to structure the obtained representation into clusters, we use a traditional learning algorithm, for example, similar to GMMs relying on Expectation-Maximization or simply k-means.

-\paragraph{Regularization.} Although theoretically $\Loss_{prob}$ is sufficient to build a clustering representation, we experimentally verified that the introducing additional regularizers further improves the predictions in the inference (see \Cref{sec:regularization}).
+\paragraph{Regularization.} Although theoretically $\Loss_{prob}$ is sufficient to build a clustering representation, we experimentally verified that the introduction of additional regularizers further improves the predictions in the inference (see \Cref{sec:regularization}).

 First, we aim to ensure that the representations $ \z(x_i) $ associated with a particular cluster are compactly distributed around their corresponding centroid to enhance intra-cluster cohesion.
-A point concentration regularizer that explicitly minimizes the distance between representations and the centroids, analogous to the k-means objective of minimizing within-cluster sum of squares, we define as
+We define a point concentration regularizer that explicitly minimizes the distance between representations and the centroids, analogous to the k-means objective of minimizing within-cluster sum of squares:

 Second, to prevent the cluster centroids $ \cl_k $ from collapsing towards similar points in the space, we add a centroid separation regularizer.
 We achieve this by maximizing the sum of squared distances between all distinct pairs of centroids.
 However, to avoid this term dominating the loss if centroids were pushed infinitely far apart, we cap the contribution of each pair's squared distance at a predefined threshold $ T $.
 The term to be minimized is thus: